bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+--RDBMS is the database software  which allows the management of storage, querying, updating, etc.
+-- SQL is a language  which is  used to query the RDBMS.

 1. Why do tables need a `primary key`?

+--To identify a row in a table

 1. What is the name given to a table column that references the primary key on another table.

+--a table column that references the primary key on another table is named Foreign Key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+-- We need a joining table

 ## Minimum Viable Product